rookiepeng/sensorview/README.md

 <img src="./assets/sensorview_logo.svg" alt="logo" width="200"/>

 A Flask/Dash workbench for exploring multi-sensor logs.
-A 3D point cloud, the camera frame and 1D curves that go with it, and six statistical views — all describing the same instant, all driven by one frame slider and one set of filters.
+Its core purpose is data analysis across three axes: **filtering** the frame table down to the data that matters, **multi-dimensional inspection** of the same instant through a 3D point cloud, camera frame, and 1D curves side by side, and **statistical analysis** via six linked views — all driven by one frame slider and one set of filters.

 ## Screenshots